 The recipe is laid out in sections that will help you with each step.
 Pour the water into the heatproof jug.
 Measure the lye into one of the other jugs along with the turmeric powder.
 There are three measurements for how much turmeric to use in this recipe.
 Using smaller quantities will give you a lighter color.

 Pre-measure all of the ‘Solid oils’ into a stainless steel saucepan.
 Measure the oils in the ‘Liquid oils’ section into a jug.
 You’re now ready to begin.

 This step is what makes my tutorial different from other recipes.
 Instead of infusing the turmeric in oil first or mixing it directly into the soap I infuse it into the lye solution.
 This really seems to make the color pop!
 It also creates some speckles in your soap so if you’d like an alternate idea that minimizes spots scroll to the bottom of this recipe.

-There is heat and steam in this step so please be prepared.
-You don’t want to breathe in the steam so work in a well ventilated area like an outdoor table or an open window.
+There are heat and steam in this step so please be prepared.
+You don’t want to breathe in the steam so work in a well-ventilated area like an outdoor table or an open window.

 Step 2: Melt the solid oils

 As soon as your lye solution is mixed, turn your hob on to the lowest setting and gently melt the solid oils.
 They melt quickly so don’t leave the pan unattended.

 When there are just a few tiny pieces of un-melted oil floating around, take the pan off the heat and stir until the pieces are melted.
 As soon as they are, pour the pre-measured liquid oils into the pan and make sure you scrape the bottom of the jug.
 Castor oil is sticky and can be difficult to pour out.